 The Nigel Farage Show On LBC: Watch Now

-The Nigel Farage Show is live from Brussels at 6pm and you can watch it here.
+The Nigel Farage Show is live from London at 6pm and you can watch it here.

-As Tory leadership hopefuls use Brexit as a bargaining chip in the battle to become Prime Minister, Nigel Farage takes your calls.
+On the day three hopefuls have been eliminated from the race to be the next Prime Minister, Nigel Farage takes your calls.

 Get involved in today's debate by calling Nigel on 0345 60 60 973.